rfdspeng/ml_ai_portfolio/notes/study-sheet.md

 Feature importance - model-specific (trees and impurity-based) and model-agnostic (permutation importance, SHAP, LIME)

 Curse of dimensionality/number of features to number of samples
-* Each feature is like a random variable - you want many samples per feature so you can see the underlying pattern and reduce noise
+* Each feature is like a random variable - you want many samples per feature so you can see the underlying pattern and reduce

+Statistical tests - Chi-Square, t-test, z-test, ANOVA, etc.

+How is an outlier defined?

 Kernel density estimation